hackkosice/new-web/content/hk20/challenges.md

 hardware:
   numbering: false
   serviceItem:
-    - title: Regular Investing for Gen-Z by Tatra Banka
+    - title: MoneyWorks
       content: |
-        Create easy and intuitive feature that helps with investing to funds using regular deposits, which can be changed by the user.
-Create onboarding, motivation to invest and well-arranged infographics about the status of user's portfolio.
+        **Challenge:** Regular Investing for Gen-Z by Tatra Banka

-        Our current solution is more used by experienced investors and older generation, whilst new start-ups especially target Generation Z.
+        Our easy-to-use platform offers a clear explanation for generation Z how and where to invest their money.
+On top of it, we focus on investments, that the young generation cares most about - green energy, social issues, and environmental problems.
+We offer a number of funds to invest such as the Global Clean Energy Fund and Women's Empowerment ETF.The investing experience is streamlined - the user sets up their preferences and their monthly contribution to their portfolio.

-      image: images/sponsors/tatra_banka.png
+      image: images/sponsors/tatrabanka.png

     - title: Digitalization in Healthcare by Siemens Healthineers
       content: |